Ivy May Owen ... 5

 By the mid 1920s the Fowlers had moved to 13 Blyth Road and by the early 1930s they had moved to 94, Pole Hill Road, Hillingdon, a bungalow they named ‘Brythdir’ (Ivy’s biological father was vicar of Brithdir, near Dolgelly, Merionethshire, from 1900 until 1926), which is where they lived out their years together.
-Their daughter, Marjorie Constance Fowler, born on 5 December 1909 [Uxbridge 1910, 1st qt] continued to live with them; she never married and she died in 2004 [Chichester, Oct 2004].
+In 1939 Walter was a "tool miller"; he was a voluntary ARP Warden in WWII.
+Their daughter, Marjorie Constance Fowler, born on 5 December 1909, continued to live with them.
+In 1939 she was a clerk.
+She never married and she died in 2004 [Chichester, Oct 2004].

-Their daughter Victoria Grace (aka Gracie) Fowler [b Uxbridge 1913, 1st qt] married Walter Henry Parrott [Uxbridge 1938, 4th qt].
-I believe he had been born and raised in Henley-on-Thames (b 22 March 1910 [Henley 1910, 2nd qt]), and was named after his father who owned and hired out boats on the River Thames.
-In 1946-7 Gracie and Walter were living with her parents in Pole Hill Road, Hillingdon but within three years had moved to nearby 2 Lawrence Road, Hillingdon.
-By 1964, they were still living nearby, at 10 Romney Parade, Hillingdon.
+Their daughter Victoria Grace (aka Gracie) Fowler (b 14 January 1913) married Walter Henry Parrott [Uxbridge 1938, 4th qt].
+He was born on 22 March 1910 and I believe raised in Henley-on-Thames.
+He was named after his father who owned and hired out boats on the River Thames.
+In 1939 Walter was a telephonist with the GPO.
+Evidence from 1939 and from 1946-7 shows that in the early years of their marriage Gracie and Walter lived with her parents in Pole Hill Road but by 1950 they had moved to nearby 2 Lawrence Road.
+By 1964, they were still living in that part of Hillingdon, at 10 Romney Parade.
 They had two sons.
 Sadly Gracie predeceased her mother, dying at the age of fifty-one [Uxbridge 1964, 3rd qt].
 I believe Walter Parrott lived to be seventy-two [d Chichester, Sept 1882].